 In February 2022, just before a sales representative and his former employer were about to start a jury trial over his claim of over $200K in unpaid sales commissions, the parties settled the dispute on confidential terms.
 In that case, Cause No. 19-E-0107 in the 130th Judicial District Court of Matagorda County, the sales rep […]Read More

 Charitable Donations of Attorney Fees

 We also believe in the power of attorneys to make a better community.
-In April 2013, the Travis County District Attorney was arrested for DWI, with an open bottle of vodka in her front seat coupled with an uncooperative and threatening attitude towards the arresting officers.
-In response, Kerry filed the lawsuit to remove her from office under state law.
-Despite the fact that over 300 Austin lawyers filed their support of the DA in court, Kerry led the public charge to make the case on why she needed to be removed or resign.
+In April 2013, the Travis County District Attorney was arrested for DWI (3x the legal limit), coupled with an uncooperative and threatening attitude toward the arresting officers.
+In response, Kerry filed the initial lawsuit to remove her from office under state law.
+Despite the fact that over 300 Austin lawyers filed a statement in court disagreeing with Kerry’s position, Kerry continued to lead the public charge to make the case on why she needed to be removed or resign.
 To Kerry, this was an issue of integrity and public safety that required a strong community response.
-You can read more about that saga here or listen to one of the many interviews with Kerry here.
-Kerry intends to be active in the future with using the power of his law license to ensure that our public officials are held to high standards of honesty, transparency, and ethics.
+You can read more about that saga here.
+Kerry intends to be active in the future with using the power of his law license to ensure that our public officials (regardless of party) are held to high standards of honesty, transparency, and ethics.

 In August 2021, the O’Brien Law Firm took on a case where the firm’s client had already filed a Texas Workforce Commission wage claim that the TWC had 98% denied.
 Before the client’s TWC wage claim appeal hearing, the client reached out to the O’Brien Law Firm to take on the case at that point. […]Read More